agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**re-write Claim**: "developing countries" life expectancy is "low" compared to "developed countries"
+**re-write Claim**: "developing countries" life expectancy is "low" compared to "developed countries".

-**re-write Claim**: Life expectancy of countries with <1/4 US GDP, is lesser than countries with >1/4 GDP
+**re-write Claim**: Life expectancy of countries with \<1/4 US GDP, is lesser than countries with \>1/4 GDP.

 **Example-sub**: